 So the question here is — cleansing of what???

 Cleansing of BODY from inside.
 My body was screaming out loud from inside to get some light and nutritious food, which would bring some gutful energy to me — an energy of spectacular fulfillment.
 So I got started with this, and decided to make something fibrous yesterday.

 Let me tell you more about my wondrous cooking adventure yesterday.
 I made Chana Dal Red Cabbage Tikki.
-I had some red cabbage in my fridge, and I used that along with split bengal gram (Chana Dal), some crushed ginger-garlic, some freshly chopped green chilies.
+I had some red cabbage in my fridge, and I used that along with split bengal gram (Chana Dal), some chopped onions, some freshly chopped green chilies.
 For finishing touch, I added some chickpea flour, which also helped in binding the tikkis.

 That’s it.
 I would highly recommend these tikkis with mustard mayonnaise.